It looks like you are using Internet Explorer, which unfortunately is not supported. Please use a modern browser like Chrome, Firefox, Safari or Edge.

 Senior Designer

-Annika Madejska is a Senior Designer at Nitor who has a thing for tackling complex design problems and who loves to push herself outside of the comfort zone.
+Annika Madejska is a Senior Designer and and public speaker at Nitor who has a thing for tackling complex design problems and who loves to push herself outside of the comfort zone.
 She carries a torch for ethical technology, especially AI driven services.
 In her spare time, she kicks back with some gardening, painting or textile arts.